Kitware/CMake/Help/manual/cmake-policies.7.rst

 This has the effect of using the ``NEW`` behavior with newer CMake releases which users may be using and not issuing a compatibility warning.

-The setting of a policy is confined in some cases to not propagate to the parent scope.
-For example, if the files read by the :command:`include` command or the :command:`find_package` command contain a use of :command:`cmake_policy`, that policy setting will not affect the caller by default.
-Both commands accept an optional ``NO_POLICY_SCOPE`` keyword to control this behavior.

 Supported Policies
 ==================